AugurProject/augur/packages/augur-ui/README.md

 [dockerized augur-ui client](./docs/deploy-production.md)

 ### [Prettier](https://prettier.io/)
-We are using prettier to maintain formatting standards.Please [install](https://prettier.io/docs/en/editors.html) the relevant editor extension for your editor.
+We are using prettier to maintain formatting standards.
+Please [install](https://prettier.io/docs/en/editors.html) the relevant editor extension for your editor.

 ***